-You can also use the DBMS_SQLTUNE.SELECT_SQLSET function to retrieve information about SQL tuning sets-for example:
+You can also use the DBMS_SQLTUNE .
+SELECT_SQLSET function to retrieve information about SQL tuning set.
+For example:

+'''

-SELECT
+SELECT sql_id, elapsed_time

-sql_id

-,elapsed_time

-,cpu_time

-,buffer_gets

-,disk_reads

-,sql_text

-FROM TABLE(DBMS_SQLTUNE.SELECT_SQLSET('&&sqlset_name'));
+,cpu_time, buffer_gets

+,disk_reads, sql_text

+FROM TABLE(DBMS SQLTUNE.SELECT SQLSET('&sqlset name'));

+'''

-Whether you use the DBMS_SQLTUNE.SELECT_SQLSET function or directly query the data dictionary views depends entirely on your personal preference or business requirement.
+Whether you use the DBMS_SQLTUNE.SELECT_SQLSET function or directly query the data dictionary views depends entirely on your personal preference.

 11-14.
-Selectively Deleting Statements from a SQL Tuning Set
+Selectively Deleting Statements from a SQL Tuning Set Problem select sqlset_name, disk_reads, cpu_time, elapsed_time, buffer_gets from dba_sqlset_statements;

-You want to prune SQL statements from an STS that don't meet a performance measure, such as queries that have less than 2,000,000 disk reads.
+You want to prune SQL statements from an SQL tuning set that don't meet a performance measure, such as queries that have less than 2,000,000 disk reads.